interledger/rfcs/0004-ledger-plugin-interface/0004-ledger-plugin-interface.md

 If the `ilp` data is too large, the ledger plugin MUST reject with a `MaximumIlpDataSizeExceededError`.

-#### Transfer#noteToSelf
+#### Transfer#noteToSelf (OPTIONAL)
 <code>**noteToSelf**:Object</code>

-An arbitrary plain JavaScript object containing details the host needs to persist with the transfer in order to be able to react to transfer events like condition fulfillment later.
+An optional, arbitrary plain JavaScript object containing details the host needs to persist with the transfer in order to be able to react to transfer events like condition fulfillment later.

 Ledger plugins MAY attach the `noteToSelf` to the transfer and let the ledger store it.
 Otherwise it MAY use the [`store`](#store) in order to persist this field.
 Regardless of the implementation, the ledger plugin MUST ensure that all instances of the transfer carry the same `noteToSelf`, even across different machines.